The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 Latency is not free

 Every stage of policy enforcement adds milliseconds.
-For pre-stream policy, the user experience absorbs this — the round trip to a hosted LLM is already measured in seconds.
+For pre-stream policy, the user experience absorbs this.
+The round trip to a hosted LLM is already measured in seconds.
 For in-stream chunk inspection, every millisecond of per-chunk processing translates to slower-feeling responses.
 Profile and budget aggressively.
 The temptation to add "one more check" per chunk is the single most common cause of "the proxy made our app slow" complaints.

 Fail-closed is the only correct default